jadhavrohit2138/Heroku_attendacnce/README.md

 each student and class both.

-3. Add new student, total student list, and delete student from the list these are some addition features
+3. Add new student, total student list, and delete student from the list these are some additional features

 ## Package Installation